 Fort Zachary Taylor Historic State Park

 Named for former President Zachary Taylor, Fort Zach Key West is an exemplary attraction for tourists and locals alike.
 Widely regarded as the home of the best beaches in all of Key West, Fort Zachary is a can’t miss destination located just near the Southernmost Point.
-The perfect launching off point for a number of ocean activities, like snorkeling, scuba diving, paddle boarding and more, the waters surrounding Fort Zachary Key West are home to bustling reefs with all kinds of marine life to enjoy.
+The perfect launching off point for a number of ocean activities, like snorkeling, paddle boarding and more, the waters surrounding Fort Zachary Key West are home to bustling reefs with all kinds of marine life to enjoy.
 Embark on a hiking trip on one of three nature trails the park has to offer and learn about the history of the fort itself, having played a major role in a number of historical events that shaped the United States.
 After all that, cast a line off the west-end rock jetties while taking in a sunset like no other at Fort Zachary Taylor Historic State Park.

 Key West Aquarium